 This kind of use is not considered a fair use even when the publisher does not make any profit!
-In this case, the intention of making money is considered as commercial use.
+In this case, the intention of making money is considered a commercial use.
 Contrary to that, a student can use a copyrighted photograph in his school presentation.
 Also, inserting replicas of paintings into a student’s arts coursebook for educational purposes is considered fair use in most cases.
 Of course, not all educational purposes are considered as fair use – e.g., a teacher cannot copy a whole coursebook for his/her students.

-On the Internet, fair use can be recognized in some educational platforms and free presentations but not in paid online courses or presentations made by companies to attract potential customers.
+On the Internet, fair use can be recognized in some educational platforms and free presentations.
+But not in paid online courses or presentations made by companies to attract potential customers.
 Most probably, a review of a copyrighted work on YouTube would be considered a transformative work and fair use but a photograph on a company’s Instagram profile is considered an infringement.

 When analysing this criterion, courts discussed the transformative purpose.
 Meaning if the use led to creating something new – e.g. new information, comment, taunt.
 An example of when the European Court did not present the progressive approach and did not rule in favour of the students is a case from North Rhine-Westphalia in Germany.

 A case from North Rhine-Westphalia in Germany

 The case revolves around the publication on a school website of a pupil’s presentation.
 That presentation included, on an opening slide, a picture from an online travel portal.
 Published in accordance with the law.
 The court did not address the argument stated in accordance with the right to education – Article 14 EU Charter.